Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence

-In addition, the paper explores using even lower precisions by means of software emulation.
+In addition, the paper explores the use of even lower precisions through software emulation.
 The results are encouraging, with sometimes very low precision, like E5M2, providing good results when applied to only the convective term.
-A natural way forward is to investigate the native implementation of lower precision formats that are supported by modern hardware.
+A natural way forward is to investigate the native implementation of lower precision formats supported by modern hardware.
 Success is likely conditioned on using mixed precision with the concrete realization of the latter tightly coupled with the numerical method used by the code.

-On a subjective note, the results of this study stand in quite strong contradiction with our initial expectations.
-We anticipated to quickly find a (high) precision threshold, after which the results become unusable.
+On a subjective note, the results of this study stand in quite strong contradiction to our initial expectations.
+We anticipated quickly finding a (high) precision threshold, after which the results become unusable.
 In particular, for flows with transition, we were very skeptical about the possibility of using anything but FP64.
-However, we were proved wrong and our hope is that this paper will motivate an equally skeptical reader to give reduced precision a chance.
+However, we were proved wrong, and our hope is that this paper will motivate an equally skeptical reader to give reduced precision a chance.